OracleChain/EosProxyServer/README.md

 ------------------------------

 <h2 id="1">Overview</h2>

-Pack EOS World in Mobile, Carry Blockchain Age with You！

-Now we opensourced our backend server too(available for blackbox mode of [PocketEos-Android](https://github.com/OracleChain/PocketEOS-Android)/[PocketEos-IOS](https://github.com/OracleChain/PocketEOS-IOS)).
+This project is the full-funcional bachend server for [PocketEos-Android](https://github.com/OracleChain/PocketEOS-Android)/[PocketEos-IOS](https://github.com/OracleChain/PocketEOS-IOS).

-What we provide in this project：
+What does this project provide：

 &emsp;`1.Realtime market rates: Our token rates are sourced from coinmarketcap. `